The wait for US passports is creating travel purgatory and snarling summer plans - WTOP News

 “We are just waiting in this massive line of tons of people,” Larsen said.
 “It’s just been a nightmare.”

-They succeeded.
-And Ginger Collier?
-She found her happy ending.
-“I just got my passports!” she texted.
-A seven-hour visit at the passport office in Dallas, plus a return the next day, produced the passports with four days to spare.

-“What a ridiculous process,” Collier said.
+“What a ridiculous process,” Collier says.
 Nevertheless, the reunion with her son in Italy was sweet.
 She texted last week: “It was the best hug ever!”

 Kellman reported from Tel Aviv, Israel, Santana reported from Washington, and Koenig reported from Dallas.
 Follow Kellman on Twitter at http://twitter.com/APLaurie Kellman, Santana at http://twitter.com/russkygal and Koenig at http://twitter.com/airlinewriter.